INDEX

 The choice over whether a mesh of roof conductors, vertical air terminals, or fortuitous elements of the building etc are used, is dependent on the Lightning Protection Designer and the nature of the structure itself.
-There is no such thing as a standard Lightning Protection Kit.
+There is no such thing as a standard Lightning Protection Kit/ Lightning Protection System.
 Each building needs to be examined in its own right and a system designed to suit that particular structure and its use or purpose.

 The type of conductor used – aluminium, copper, composite or PVC covered – has a bearing on which fittings to use, as does the shape and size of the conductor.
 Conductors can be supplied in a rectangular and solid circular section.

-Kingsmill offer a comprehensive range of Air Terminals:
+Kingsmill offer a comprehensive range Lightning Protection Air Terminals and Lightning Interception Masts:

 This give the architect, designer, contractor and client flexibility over height, as well as installed aesthetics of the system.